 Wollongong is deservedly popular for its beautiful beaches and luckily many of them are dog-friendly.
-In the Wollongong area, in between Stanwell Park and Windang, there are ten off-leash dog beaches.
+In the Wollongong area on the NSW coast, in between Stanwell Park and Windang, there are ten off-leash dog beaches.
 Find out more about the best dog-friendly beaches in Wollongong to visit with your dog.

 Off-Leash Dog Beaches in Wollongong

 In the Wollongong City Council area, off-leash beaches are known as “green zone” beaches.
 Dogs are permitted on these beaches off-leash all day long.
 Note that you still need to be able to control your dog by voice commands or in another way – they shouldn’t be running completely wild!